mlcommons/policies/RESULTS_GUIDELINES.md

 _[1] MLPerf v0.5 Training ResNet-v1.5; Result not verified by MLPerf.
 MLPerf name and logo are trademarks.
 See www.mlperf.org for more information._

-Unofficial results for a benchmark in a given version of an MLPerf suite may not be publicly prior to the publication of the official results for that version.
+Unofficial results for a benchmark in a given version of an MLPerf suite may not be publicly disclosed prior to the publication of the official results for that version.

 ## MLPerf allows but does not endorse combining results of benchmarks